gearglow/ReptiliaWithATwist/Reptilia With A Twist.md

 Time, such as it was in the Afterlife, passed in a blur.
+(And frequently with an '80s rock backing track, courtesy of Janet.)

 It wasn't all training, either.
 Since it *was* the Afterlife, after all, Harry could meet with other dead people.
 She got to train with some of the greatest witches and wizards who ever lived, and several mundane masters as well.
 But she also got to spend time with her parents.

 James and Lily were both brilliant, though each had their specialties.
 And it turned out that both were brilliant flyers, both on a broom and without.
 One of the perks of being dead, apparently, was that gravity was more of a suggestion than an actual law.
 Not to mention Animagus training; while neither James nor Lily had flight-capable forms, Harry was a peregrine falcon.
 Because of course she was.
+Lily named the form Nemesis, after the Greek goddess of retribution.

 And speaking of shape-shifting, Harry was also a latent metamorphmagus.
 The overnight hair-growth incident after a bad haircut during Harry's childhood had been an unmistakable sign, if only anyone had known to look.
 Oh, she wasn't nearly as innately talented at it as, say, Tonks, but the possibility was there, and so she was trained in that too.

-She trained in mental magic, logic, myriad styles of martial arts and dueling, melee weapons, archery, firearms, spell-crafting, wards, enchanting, engineering, math, science, rhetoric, poise, politics, history, and many *many* other subjects.
+She trained in mental magic, myriad styles of martial arts and dueling, melee weapons, archery, firearms, spell-crafting, wards, enchanting, engineering, math, science, logic, rhetoric, deportment, politics, history, and many *many* other subjects.
 Her tutors crammed her brain full of every last bit of knowledge they thought could possibly be beneficial.
 If she hadn't already been dead, she felt, it might've killed her all over again.

 Eventually, after a time impossible to quantify by mortal standards, she was ready.